DeezyDeeDEE/Network_Routing_Optimization/README.md

 python -m pip install -r requirements-dev.txt
 ```

-If you have not created a python environment, run the commands with `PYTHONPATH=src`.
+If you do not create a virtual environment, run commands with `PYTHONPATH=src`.
 On PowerShell:

 ```powershell
 $env:PYTHONPATH = "src"
 ```

+## Run Tests

 Preferred:

 ```powershell